nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>
 ### 3.4.2.
 Deleting a Card : `deleteCard`

 You can swiftly delete an existing card from the current selected deck with this command.

+Format: `deleteCard INDEX`
+- `INDEX` is the index of the card in the card list on the right panel.
+- The card's index can be found in the displayed card list.

 <div markdown="span" class="alert alert-warning">
 :exclamation: **Caution:**
-Note that this is irreversible!
+- Note that this is irreversible!
+- Make sure that the index you are providing is valid!
+For example, `deleteCard -1` will result in an error message on the result display as -1 is an invalid index.
 </div>

-Format: `deleteCard INDEX`
 * Deletes the card at the specified `INDEX`.
 The card's index can be found in the displayed card list.

 Example: